saptarshibasu/azure-study/README.md

     * Speeds from 50 Mbps to 10 Gbps
     * Unlimited Inbound data transfer
     * Outbound data transfer charged at a predetermined rate per GB
     * Lower monthly fee
-* You can configure your virtual network to use both **Site-to-Site** and **Point-to-Site** concurrently, as long as you create your Site-to-Site connection using a **route-based** VPN type for your gateway
-* The local network gateway typically refers to your on-premises location.
-You give the site a name by which Azure can refer to it, then specify the IP address of the on-premises VPN device to which you will create a connection.
-You also specify the IP address prefixes that will be routed through the VPN gateway to the VPN device
+  * Gateway Types
+    * **Vpn** - To send encrypted traffic across the public Internet, you use the gateway type 'Vpn'.
+This is also referred to as a VPN gateway.
+Site-to-Site, Point-to-Site, and VNet-to-VNet connections all use a VPN gateway.
+    * **ExpressRoute** - To send network traffic on a private connection, you use the gateway type 'ExpressRoute'.
+This is also referred to as an ExpressRoute gateway and is the type of gateway used when configuring ExpressRoute.
+* Each virtual network, including a peered virtual network, can have only one virtual network gateway of each type - Vpn and ExpressRoute
+* A virtual network can use its gateway to connect to an on-premises network

 ### Peering

 * Peerling allows data transfer between virtual networks across Azure subscriptions, Azure Active Directory tenants, deployment models, and Azure regions
 * For peered virtual networks, resources in either virtual network can directly connect with resources in the peered virtual network
-* Azure supports the following types of peering:
-  * Virtual network peering: Connect virtual networks within the same Azure region
-  * Global virtual network peering: Connecting virtual networks across Azure regions
 * Network traffic between peered virtual networks is private.
 Traffic between the virtual networks is kept on the Microsoft backbone network.
 No public Internet, gateways, or encryption is required in the communication between the virtual networks
 * No bandwidth loss when peering with Virtual Network in the same region
 * Peered Virtual Networks must be in one single cloud (i.e. either Azure public cloud regions, or China cloud regions, or Government cloud regions)
 * Peered Virtual Networks must have non-overlapping IP address ranges
 * Once a virtual network is peered with another virtual network, the addresss space cannot be changed.
 Workaround - remove peering, adjust address space, add peering back
-* Each virtual network, including a peered virtual network, can have only one virtual network gateway of each type - Vpn and ExpressRoute
-* A virtual network can use its gateway to connect to an on-premises network
 * You can also configure the gateway in the peered virtual network as a transit point to an on-premises network.
 In this case, the virtual network that is using a remote gateway can't have its own gateway.
 A virtual network has only one gateway.
 The gateway is either a local or remote gateway in the peered virtual network
 * When you create a virtual network gateway, you need to specify the gateway SKU that you want to use.
 Select the SKU that satisfies your requirements based on the types of workloads, throughputs, features, and SLAs
 * When you create the virtual network gateway for a VPN gateway configuration, you must specify a VPN type.
 The VPN type that you choose depends on the connection topology that you want to create.
 For example, a P2S connection requires a RouteBased VPN type.
 A VPN type can also depend on the hardware that you are using.
 S2S configurations require a VPN device.
 Some VPN devices only support a certain VPN type